J.D. Davis Player Props: Giants vs. Mets

 J.D.
 Davis At The Plate

-- Davis has 19 hits, which is tops among San Francisco hitters this season, while batting .306 with six extra-base hits.
+- Davis leads San Francisco with 19 hits, batting .306 this season with six extra-base hits.

-- He ranks 26th in batting average, 82nd in on base percentage, and 27th in slugging among qualifying hitters in baseball.
+- He ranks 29th in batting average, 81st in on base percentage, and 31st in slugging among the qualified hitters in MLB.

 - He has scored at least once six times this season (33.3%), including one multi-run game.